RoboticAgents/community_project1/README.md

 This project is not just about building software—it's about using your technical skills to create positive social impact.

-Your civic impact reflection (due March 20) should address:
+Your civic impact reflection (due April 7) should address:
 - How your system addresses a real community need
 - Design decisions made with accessibility and equity in mind
 - Ethical considerations in autonomous system development